hydro-informatics/hydro-informatics.github.io/README.md

 ## Install Requirements

-The Python environments for building the ebook locally are stored in ROOT/requirements.txt (for Linux) and ROOT/window_environment.yml (for Windows).
+The Python environments for building the eBook locally are stored in ROOT/requirements.txt (for Linux) and ROOT/window_environment.yml (for Windows).

 On Linux install:
  * If Python2 and Python3 are installed, install requirements with